Older Adults

 Prescription MealsElderly women dining.

 LSS has developed a prescription meals program in conjunction with health-care agencies in several areas of the state.
 The goal is to reduce hospital re-admissions and emergency-room visits by ensuring that older adults have access to healthy meals once they leave the hospital.
-Following hospital discharge, participants receive a “prescription” to receive a set number of meals from LSS Meals on Wheels or LSS dining centers.
+Following hospital discharge, participants receive a “prescription” to receive a set number of meals from LSS Meals on Wheels or LSS Community Dining Centers.
 LSS and the cooperating medical facilities are also conducting follow-up studies to determine the program’s impact.

 Caregiver Support & RespiteCaregiver Respite Day Out